top of page

 “Benevolence is not a strategy; investment is.”

 I’ve been trying to make this point to African leaders and our BIPOC communities for years.
-We don’t need pity, we need power.
-We cannot depend on the benevolent acts of outsiders, governments, or corporations to provide for us.
-That model has failed us repeatedly.
+Africa does not need pity, we need leadership and tough choices like China, India, and Rwanda shown is possible with technology.
+Africa cannot depend on the benevolent acts of outsiders, governments, or corporations for long to provide for its independence and strategically leverage its resources and sustain development.
+That model of depending on others and inability to leverage and position itself not only as resource abundant but the ability to refine these resources as finished has failed Africans repeatedly.

-Africa and the BIPOC community must build from within.
-In 2025, it is wild and, frankly, inconceivable that African nations still export raw materials to be processed abroad, only to repurchase them at inflated prices.
+With abundance of resources need to scale up technology and energy in the West and capacity to generate graduates in various STEM/STEAM fields, Africa and the BIPOC community must build from within.
+In 2026, it is wild and, frankly, inconceivable that African nations still export raw materials to be processed abroad, only to repurchase them at inflated prices.
 That is not sovereignty.
 That is dependency.

-And here’s the truth: we have the wealth and talent.
-What we lack is coordinated investment and fearless leadership.
+And here’s the truth: Africa have the wealth and talent.
+What Africa lack is coordinated investment and new generation of fearless and visionary leadership.

 The wealthy and positioned members of our communities must reinvest in infrastructure, fund the dreams of our youth, and build the guardrails for success and return on investment.